jbadeau/mise-nix/README.md

 ```

 Ensure all tests pass.
 If you make changes to utility functions or logic, be sure to update and rerun tests accordingly.

+### Contributing

+When contributing:

+1. Ensure all utility functions are tested
+2. Run the test suite before submitting changes
+3. Follow the existing code style and patterns
+4. Update documentation for new features